 The West also knows comparable traditions.

-The ''Chymical Wedding'' as the title of one of the basic writings of the Rosicrucians and as an instrument of the inquiring adepts who possessed the hermetic keys of alchymy, Kabbalah and astrology.
-In alchemy, the Chymical Wedding is understood as the union of opposites and reveals the gradual path of initiation into the ultimate great mysteries of our existence.In the alchemists' masterpiece, the production of a philosopher's stone with which gold can be made and an immortality elixir obtained, one of the necessary acts is the coagulatio of matter, the coagulation of incompatible substances in a chymic marriage.
+The ''Chymical Wedding'' as the title of one of the basic writings of the Rosicrucian's and as an instrument of the inquiring adepts who possessed the hermetic keys of alchemy, Kabbalah, and astrology.
+In alchemy, the Chymical Wedding is understood as the union of opposites and reveals the gradual path of initiation into the ultimate great mysteries of our existence.In the alchemists' masterpiece, the production of a philosopher's stone with which gold can be made, and an immortality elixir obtained, one of the necessary acts is the coagulation of matter, the coagulation of incompatible substances in a chymic marriage.

 White Queen and Red King

 In the erotic symbolism of alchemy, this refers to the climax of the Great Work (opus magnum), when the white queen (symbol: moon, silver or mercury) unites with the red king (symbol: sun, sulphur or gold).
-The union of the polar opposites, however, is not only an external process, but also an allegory of the inner, spiritual process of change of a human being, since the purposeful change of the human being itself was one of the most important goals of alchemy.
+The union of the polar opposites, however, is not only an external process, but also an allegory of the inner, spiritual process of change of a human being.
+The purposeful change of the human being itself was one of the most important goals of alchemy.

 The Golden Elixir, also known as Heavenly Nectar, is the source or water of life.
 It is a mixture of saliva, hormonal fluids and external essences.
 From an alchemical point of view, however, it is far more than a mere external material process; rather, through coagulation, spiritual is incorporated into matter, thereby elevating it to a higher level of existence.